-2.1.2.
+- 2.1.2.
 Contract Administrative Agent may also be referred to as Project Manager.
-Unless otherwise noted, the Administrative Agent is responsible for the following, as applicable:
+Unless otherwise noted, the Administrative Agent is responsible for the following, as applicable: - a.

-- a.
 Proper contract management and administration process; - b.
 Developing the contract/project scope and specifications; - c.
 Completing the necessary steps to request a new solicitation with the Procurement Division; - d.
 Participating in the development of the Contract and writing draft documents for approval through the appropriate County procedures; - d.
 Consulting with other divisions that may be affected by the Contract; - e.
 Recommending an annual expenditure cap for the contract; - f.
 Establishing a project kick-off/post-award meeting, if applicable, once a contract is approved; - i.
-Managing contractor performance in accordance with the established terms and conditions; - j.
-Managing, approving, and documenting any changes (change orders, amendment, and work orders) to the Contract; - k.
-Initiating and participating in termination, renewals, extensions, and amendments process to the contract; - I. Working with the Procurement Division to ensure that up-to-date insurance certificates and bonds are on file; - m.
+Managing contractor performance in accordance with the established terms and conditions; - Managing, approving and documenting any changes (change orders, amendment, and work orders) to the Contract; - k.
+Initiating and participating in termination, renewals, extensions, and amendments process to the contract; - I. Working with the Procurement Division to ensure that up-to-date insurance certificates and bonds are on file: - m.
 Implementing "Corrective Action" when the Contractor is not in contract compliance; - n.
-Communicating contract deficiencies to the Procurement Contract Manager, Contractor, Administrative Division Director, and appropriate County officials in a timely manner and in accordance with County procedures; - o.
-Approving project reports and invoices for payment, unless that authority has been designated to another person; - p.
-Completing closeout and vendor performance evaluation(s); and - q.
-Working with the Vendor and the Clerk's Finance Office to timely process payment and/or resolve payment issues. - 2.1.2.1.
+Communicating contract deficiencies to the Procurement Contract Manager, Contractor, Administrative Division Director and appropriate County officials in a timely manner and in accordance with County procedures; - o.
+Approving project reports and invoices for payment, unless that authority has been designated to another person; and - p.
+Completing closeout and vendor performance evaluation(s). - 2.1.2.1.
 The Contract Administrative Agent is not authorized to: - a.
-Instruct the Contractor to start work before the Contract is fully executed and a purchase order has been issued; - b.
+Instruct the Contractor to start work before the Contract is fully executed and a purchase order has been issued;

+- b.
 Change the scope of the Contract/Work Order without doing so through a formal amendment or change order; - c.
-Direct the Contractor to perform work that is not specifically described and funded by the Contract/Work Order;
+Direct the Contractor to perform work that is not specifically described and funded by the Contract/Work Order; - d.

-- d.
 Extend the term of the Contract/Work Order without an approved amendment or change order, unless otherwise approved in the agreement; - e.
 Authorize the Contractor to incur any additional costs over the contract limit set by the Contract/Work Order, unless approved in accordance with the County's approved procedures; and - f.
 Order or direct the Contractor to supply goods and services not specifically itemized in the Agreement through the required Change Order or Amendment.